virtuozzo/cloudscripting-docs/docs/creating-templates/conditions-and-iterations.md

   ]
 }
 ```
-As a result of *execCmd*, compute nodes internal IP addresses are rewritten within balancer configs and *NGINX* balancer node is reloaded. `onAfterScaleIn` and `onAfterScaleOut` events are executed immediately after adding or removing a compute node.
+As a result of *cmd*, compute nodes internal IP addresses are rewritten within balancer configs and *NGINX* balancer node is reloaded. `onAfterScaleIn` and `onAfterScaleOut` events are executed immediately after adding or removing a compute node.

 ###Iteration by all nodes in environment